umontreal-simul/latnetbuilder/README.md

 *LatNet Builder* is a software tool and library that implements a variety of construction algorithms for highly uniform point sets.

 The user can quickly discover the functionalities of LatNet Builder without anything to install using Binder TODO button.
 This service hosts a version of LatNet Builder which can be used through a Graphical User Interface.
 However, this service only provides limited computation ressources.
-For a better experience, one should install directly the software on their machine.
+For a better experience, one should directly install the software on their machine.

-The simplest to use the software is to use its Graphical User Interface (GUI).
+The simplest way to use the software is through its Graphical User Interface (GUI).
-A Command Line Interface (CLI) is also available.
+A Command Line Interface (CLI) is available as an alternative.
-The software can also be used as a C++ library or through its C API.
+The software can also be used as a C++ library.
 Interfaces with Python and R are also provided.
 Finally, the software can be used directly from the simulation software [SSJ](http://simul.iro.umontreal.ca/ssj/indexe.html).

 LatNet Builder comprises two interdependent pieces called LatBuilder and NetBuilder.
-*Lat Builder* focuses on the construction of good rank-1 ordinary and polynomial lattice rules whereas *Net Builder* supports the construction of good digital nets in base 2.
+*Lat Builder* focuses on the construction of rank-1 ordinary and polynomial lattice rules whereas *Net Builder* supports the construction of digital nets in base 2.
 The quality of point sets are assessed using various measures of (non)uniformity of the points.

-The implemented quality measures include, for the LatBuilder part, the weighted P<sub>α</sub> square discrepancy, the R<sub>α</sub> criterion, and figures of merit based on the spectral test and for the NetBuilder part, the weighted P<sub>2</sub> square discrepancy, the R<sub>1</sub> criterion and bit equidistribution quality measures such as the t-value and the resolution-gap.
+The implemented quality measures include, for the LatBuilder part, the weighted P<sub>α</sub> square discrepancy, the R<sub>α</sub> criterion, and figures of merit based on the spectral test, and for the NetBuilder part, the weighted P<sub>2</sub> square discrepancy, the R<sub>1</sub> criterion and bit equidistribution quality measures such as the t-value and the resolution-gap.

 All these measures, which are called figures of merit, are parametrized with weights to give different importances to the projections of the point sets.

-It supports exhaustive and random searches, as well as component-by-component (CBC) and random CBC constructions, for any number of points, and for various measures of (non)uniformity of the points.
+The software supports exhaustive and random searches, as well as component-by-component (CBC) and random CBC constructions, for any number of points, and for various measures of (non)uniformity of the points.

 The software also support the construction of multi-level point sets.
 A multi-level point set is actually a sequence of point sets whose points are embedded.
 Good multi-level point sets are highly uniform for their different embedding levels.

 For modulus that are powers of an irreducible base, the construction of embedded rank-1 ordinary and polynomial lattice rules is supported by LatBuilder through any of the above algorithms.
 In this case, a fast-CBC algorithm is also available for specific figures of merit.
 For polynomial lattice rules, the fast-CBC algorithm is only available for irreducible modulus.

 NetBuilder supports the construction of various (finite) good digital sequences.

 The software supports a variety of possibilities for the normalization of the merit values of individual embedded levels and for their combination into a single merit value.

 #### Get the Software